Apartment and Condo Waste

 Swap Tables

-Set up a table or shelf display to allow tenants to drop off items for others to pick up and reuse.
-If you don’t have a permanent spot for a table then try seasonal or monthly swaps or try using a bulletin board to post items to swap.
+Set up a table or shelf display so tenants can drop off items for others to pick up and reuse.
+If you don’t have a permanent spot for a table, try seasonal or monthly swaps or use a bulletin board to post items to swap.

-Contact your local town, city or charity to get a bin in your building.
+Contact your local city, town or charity to get a bin in your building.

-Collected electronics can be brought to York Region’s Waste Depot (limits apply) or electronic drop-off locations.
+Collected electronics can be brought to a York Region Waste Depot (limits apply) or electronic drop-off location.

 Household Hazardous Waste (HHW)

-Household hazardous waste includes items such as batteries, compact fluorescent light bulbs and unused paint, cleaners and pharmaceuticals.
+Household hazardous waste includes items such as batteries, compact fluorescent light bulbs, unused paint, cleaners and pharmaceuticals.

 - Take back your unused and expired medication and sharps to your local participating pharmacy for proper disposal

-- HHW can be brought to a HHW depot or drop-off location (limits may apply)
+- HHW can be brought to a York Region waste depot or drop-off location (limits may apply)

 Alcohol Containers